Generic selectors

 Here Peter asks a reasonable question—how often are we to forgive an offender?
 The answer is every time the offender truly repents.
 Luke makes this even clearer:

-LUKE 17:3-4 Watch yourselves; and if your brother commits a sin against you, rebuke him; and if he repents, forgive him [the offender].
-4 And if he sins against you seven times in a day, and seven times in a day returns to you, saying, ‘I repent,’ you shall forgive him.
+LUKE 17:3-4 “Take heed to yourselves.
+If your brother sins against you, rebuke him; and if he repents, forgive him [the offender].
+4 “And if he sins against you seven times in a day, and seven times in a day returns to you, saying, ‘I repent,’ you shall forgive him.”

 A victim must forgive an offender.
 This is the beginning of reconciliation.
 Now, however, a subsequent parable makes it plain what happens if the victim refuses to forgive:

-MATTHEW 18:23-35 Therefore, the kingdom of heaven is compared to a man, a certain king, who would take account with his servants.
-24 And after he began to reckon, there was brought to him one debtor who owed him ten thousand talents.
-25 But since he did not have anything to pay, his lord commanded him to be sold, and his wife and children, and all that he had, and payment to be made.
-26 Because of this, the servant fell down and worshiped him, saying, “Lord, have patience with me, and I will pay you all.”
-27 And being moved with compassion, the lord of that servant released him, and forgave him the debt.
-28 Then that servant went out and found one of his fellow servants, who owed him a hundred silver coins; and after seizing him, he choked him, saying, “‘Pay me what you owe.”
-29 As a result, his fellow servant fell down at his feet and pleaded with him, saying, “Have patience with me, and I will pay you everything.”
-30 But he would not listen; instead, he went and cast him into prison, until he should pay the amount that he owed.
-31 Now when his fellow servants saw the things that had taken place, they were greatly distressed; and they went to their lord and related all that had taken place.
-32 Then his lord called him and said to him, “You wicked servant, I forgave you all that debt, because you implored me.
-33 Were you not also obligated to have compassion on your fellow servant, even as I had compassion on you?”
-34 And in anger, his lord delivered him up to the tormentors, until he should pay all that he owed to him.
-35 Likewise shall My heavenly Father also do to you, if each of you does not forgive his brother’s offenses from the heart.
+MATTHEW 18:23-35 “Therefore the kingdom of heaven is like a certain king who wanted to settle accounts with his servants.
+24 “And when he had begun to settle accounts, one was brought to him who owed him ten thousand talents.
+25 “But as he was not able to pay, his master commanded that he be sold, with his wife and children and all that he had, and that payment be made.
+26 “The servant therefore fell down before him, saying, ‘Master, have patience with me, and I will pay you all.’
+27 “Then the master of that servant was moved with compassion, released him, and forgave him the debt.
+28 “But that servant went out and found one of his fellow servants who owed him a hundred denarii; and he laid hands on him and took him by the throat, saying, ‘Pay me what you owe!’
+29 “So his fellow servant fell down at his feet and begged him, saying, ‘Have patience with me, and I will pay you all.’
+30 “And he would not, but went and threw him into prison till he should pay the debt.
+31 “So when his fellow servants saw what had been done, they were very grieved, and came and told their master all that had been done.
+32 “Then his master, after he had called him, said to him, ‘You wicked servant!
+I forgave you all that debt because you begged me.
+33 ‘Should you not also have had compassion on your fellow servant, just as I had pity on you?’
+34 “And his master was angry, and delivered him to the torturers until he should pay all that was due to him.
+35 “So My heavenly Father also will do to you if each of you, from his heart, does not forgive his brother his trespasses.

 This is an account about someone who was forgiven a huge debt by a king but turns around and refuses to forgive a much smaller debt owed to him by his fellow servant.
 The king’s response was to deliver the man to the torturers “until he should pay all that he owed to [the king].”
 What does every sinner owe God?
 Their life!
 Anyone who withholds forgiveness, especially when the offender repents, will not have God’s forgiveness of their sins and ultimately end up in the second death (the lake of fire).

-PRINCIPLE: An unforgiving victim is at risk of the second death.
+PRINCIPLE: An unforgiving victim is at risk of the SECOND DEATH.

 Repentance and forgiveness are required between people because we are commanded to reconcile with one another.
 Even if the relationship cannot be fully reconciled, we are to restore godly love between us.
 No one can hope to be in the Kingdom of God without a humble heart toward God and our brethren.